GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 In the process of migration you can optimize the machine types based on the usage.
 You can do that by providing the source and destination machine type mappings in ```machine_type_mapping.py```, e.g `n1-standard-1`: `n1-standard-4` would upgrade all the machines running with `n1-standard-1` to `n1-standard-4`.

-## Backup
+## Backup and rollback

+### Backup
-The backup functionality (`backup_instances` step) moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
+The optionala backup functionality (`backup_instances` step) moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
 You have to create a subnet for this manually since you need to specify a CIDR block that will work for you.

 **Notes**:
 1. Current limitations:
-a. within one project
+    - work onlye within one project
-b. within one zone
+    - works only within one zone
-c. only one internal IP of the instances is taken into account
+    - only one internal IP of the instances is taken into account
-d. instances should only have one nic
+    - instances should only have one nic
 2. In order to work the function needs a "fingerprint" - a unique identifier of the network interface of an instance.
 This is collected during the `prepare_inventory` step.
 The `backup_instances` step checks for those fingerprints and aborts if any are not found.

-## Rollback
+### Rollback
 1. If you did not use the backup functionality, in order to rollback the changes please change the parameters of the source file and interchange the source and destination parameters.
 Please note that some steps like `crate_machine_image` would not be required to run, as the machine images have already been created.

 2. Otherwise, with backup, you first have to prepare the rollback with the `prepare_rollback` step, which populates the `rollback.csv` file with instances to be moved.
 This will also check the `export.csv` file to find the previous IPs of the instances and match them to the instances.
 If at least one is not found, the function aborts.
 Once the rollback file is populated, please check it to ensure the necessary instances get rolled back and that the right IP addresses get assigned.

     Then you execute the `rollback_instances` step, which moves the instances listed in `rollback.csv` from `BACKUP_SUBNET` to `SOURCE_SUBNET`.

-## Cleanup backup
+### Cleanup backup
 If you backed up your instances and everything went well - you can just delete the backed up instances (this does NOT delete the backup subnet).
 But first you should list them to `rollback.csv` with the `prepare_rollback` step, so that you can check what will be deleted.
 Then:
 ```
 make STEP=delete_instances INPUT_CSV=rollback.csv migrate-subnet